 - A training syllabus and an evaluation system that promotes the development of nature guides in the National Qualifications Framework (NQF)

 FGASA promotes the training of nature guides through the endorsement of training providers who conform to the FGASA and national training standards.
 FGASA’s philosophy is one of promoting the guide and tracker on the ground in terms of skills development, recognition of existing skills and creation of job opportunities within the tourism industry.
-FGASA is fully committed to the development and implementation of the national qualifications, promoting the development of all tourist guides, including previously disadvantaged individuals as guides, trainers and assessors as part of South Africa ‘s transformational process.
+FGASA is fully committed to the development and implementation of the national qualifications, promoting the development of all tourist guides, including individuals without the resources to qualify as guides, trainers and assessors as part of South Africa ‘s transformational process.